What led Heather Arthofer to take her own career advice?

 She was in a new role where she didn’t feel like the right fit.
 At the same time her kids had all left for college.

 “As a mother, this is what you prepare them for,” she said.
 “But what was I going to do now?
 I felt like I wasn’t valuable at home or at work.”

 Arthofer, who had previously been a coach and mentor to other employees, decided it was time she benefit from being the mentee.
 Through the coaching process and reflection, Arthofer began to think about the legacy she wanted to leave.

 “I had to ask myself what do I want the next 10 years of work to look like?
 What is going to motivate me each day?” she said.
 “And I realized that not only do I want to intentionally focus on hitting my goals but passing forward the opportunities I received at Deere to others.”

 Arthofer has been described as a person who leads the change she wants to see.
-And that is apparent in her approach to her new role and her work as a mentor at Deere and through the local Quad City organization “Lead(h)er”, where she mentors young women and offers career guidance.
-She particularly seeks out opportunities to work with young women looking to get into software engineering.
+She is now involved in a local organization where she mentors young women and offers career guidance.